radimsmid/doc.bigclown.cz/docs/core-module-setup-windows.md

 ## How to install virtual COM port driver

-Download and install the [STM32 Virtual COM Port driver](http://www.st.com/en/development-tools/stsw-stm32102.html).
+Download and install the [STM32 Virtual COM Port driver](https://drive.google.com/open?id=0B5pXL_JAACMvczQ0MVM1eUZILXc).
+You can also download latest driver [directly from ST](http://www.st.com/en/development-tools/stsw-stm32102.html) but you will need to register.

-*TODO: Needs registration on ST site, can we mirror the installer?*

 ## How to install Mosquitto MQTT broker